Nursing for High School Graduates

 Applicants to the nursing program should have a strong background in the sciences, preferably with four years of high school math and science and with a high school average of 87 or higher.

-Submission of SATs or ACTs is required for nursing students.
+Submission of SATs or ACTs is usually required for nursing students.
 Successful candidates will have scores of 1080 (SAT) or 24 (ACT) or higher.
 We have waived SAT/ACT test requirements for 2020-2021.

 The Bachelor of Science degree with a major in nursing may be completed within a traditional 4 year program, or, for well-prepared and motivated students, there is a three-year degree program option, designed to be completed in three years and one summer.